julianpeeters/dynamical/README.md

 "com.julianpeeters" %% "dynamical-fs2" % "0.0.0"
 ```

-The `dynamical-fs2` library provides fs2 integration, in the form of a stream `transducer`:
+The `dynamical-fs2` library provides fs2 integration, in the form of a stream
+`transducer` pipe:

 ```scala
 import dynamical.fsm.Mealy